mkieffer1107/dir2prompt/README.md

 ## Options ⚙️

-`--filters`: File extensions to include in the prompt (default: all files).
+`--filter`: File extensions to include in the prompt (default: all files).

 `--outpath`: The output path for the prompt file (default: current directory).